Jakejamesreid/Coronavirus_Dashboard/README.md

 ## UX (User Experience)

 The design of this site is pretty simple.
-There is a navigation menu on the left hand side to go between the different pages of the website.
-In the dashboard there is a tabbed menu to swap between the graphs and the interactive map of Ireland
+There is a sidebar that allows you to navigate through the website.
+This side bar can be toggled closed to allow for a better viewing experience when needed.
+The data for the Coronavirus statistics is split into 2 different sections. **Graphs** is used to display statistics in a graphical manner with statistics such as a breakdown of confirmed cases vs gender, hospitalisations, age, etc. **Interactive Map** is a visual representation of Ireland and its counties with a breakdown of the confirmed cases in each county.
+This data is displayed when hovering over the county.

 ### Design Choices

 #### Fonts
-For the statistics font I chose a sans-serif font called Segoe UI as this font is very readible at small sizes.
+**Statistics font** - I chose a sans-serif font called Segoe UI as this font is very readible at small sizes.
 This is important when displaying lots of data.
-For the body font I chose a sans-serif font called Poppins as this is a good font for websites with easy readability at diferent sizes.
+**Body font** - I chose a sans-serif font called Poppins as this is a good font for websites with easy readability at diferent sizes.
-For the Heading font I chose Helvetica as this font pairs well with Segoe UI
+**Heading font** - I chose Helvetica as this font pairs well with Segoe UI.

 #### Colours
 Since this is a dasboard I kept the colours simple so that the data would be easy to read